-Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 50,000 (2014/2015: EUR 150,000).
-The materiality is determined with reference to the result before tax (4.1%).
-We consider the result before tax as the most appropriate benchmark as it shows the financial performance of the Company.
+Based on our professional judgment we determined the materiality for the financial statements as a whole at EUR 50,000 (2015/2016: EUR 50,000).
+The materiality is determined with reference to profit before tax (1.5%).
+We consider profit before tax as the most appropriate benchmark as it shows the financial performance of the Company.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for qualitative reasons for the users of the financial statements.